Tag: Kuau Point

 You don’t even have to love water sports to appreciate this home.
 Beautiful views and a great location are other attributes.
 You are just 100 yards from Mama’s Fish House and Paia town and all of it’s shops and restaurants are one mile away.
 You can live a simple life by the ocean in this Hawaiian plantation style home.
 This two bedroom/one bath home exudes charm.

 If you have your eye on something bigger, this property offers additional development opportunity.
 The owners recently obtained a certified shoreline and the SMA exemption to modify the existing home and add a second dwelling.
-This property is offered for $2,950,000.
-Contact The Maui Real Estate Team to arrange a showing or for additional information.
+This property is no longer listed for sale.
+Contact The Maui Real Estate Team for assistance with other properties in the Kuau Point and Paia Areas.